VLTI-GRAVITY measurements of cool evolved stars: II. Pulsation properties and mass-loss process of the Mira star R Car and the red supergiant VX Sgr: Observations and data reduction

 \subsection{Complementary data}

 We used visual and $V$ light curves of R Car and VX Sgr from the American Association of Variable Star Observers (AAVSO\footnote{\url{https://www.aavso.org}}).
 This allowed us to establish the period phase for each epoch (with $\phi_{\rm vis} = 0$ at maximum visible brightness).
 Additionally, to further discuss the unusual variability of VX Sgr (see Sect. \ref{chapter:discussion}), we also compared it to optical spectra from the STELLA telescope \citep{stella, stella_2, stella_3}.
-We used the radial velocity data from STELLA, namely from observations between 2016-2021 (PI: Dorda) and 2024-2025 (PI: Jadlovsk\'y).
+We used the radial velocity data from STELLA, namely observations from 2016 to 2021 (PI: Dorda) and from 2024 to 2025 (PI: Jadlovsk\'y).

 Lastly, for converting the determined diameters from angular units to physical size, for R Car, we adopt the distance $d$ of $182 \pm 16 \: \rm pc $ \citep{gaia21}.
 For VX Sgr, distances determined based on \textit{Gaia} measurements have a large uncertainty.
 Fortunately, VX Sgr is a strong maser source; therefore, there are more precise measurements of distance based on masers available.
 Namely, $1.57 \pm 0.27 \: \rm kpc $ \citep{chen07} or $1.56\pm 0.11 \: \rm kpc$ \citep{xu18}.
-We adopt the latter, more precise value.
+We adopted the latter more precise value.